BLOG UPDATE: Brexit – the simple way out. A business perspective Thursday, 2 August 2018

 Business benefits from stability, so this should be an arrangement that should last for perhaps eight to ten years.
 Meanwhile the British should make up their minds – what do they really want?
 A return to the EU?
 A splendid isolation?
 Or something in-between?
 Then they should take time to prepare their preferred option and make the necessary arrangements well before they move to that new situation.

 For the EU, the reasons why the UK chose to leave should be food for thought – maybe citizens would appreciate a different format with less central power in Brussels for the union.
-And maybe the proposed model of being part of the Single Market and Customs Union without being EU member provides a solution for other countries too – perhaps for Serbia, or even for Turkey or Switzerland.
+And maybe the proposed model of being part of the Single Market and Customs Union without being EU member provides a solution for other countries too – perhaps for Serbia, or even for Turkey, Hungary or Switzerland.
+The latter might be a frightening prospect for EU negotiators and this might be the reason that this simple proposal has not been mentioned so far.
+But let’s assume a positive attitude at both sides – the simple way out is available.

-Henk de Vries is an associate professor of standardisation at the Department of Technology and Operations Management.
+Henk de Vries is an associate professor of Standardisation at the Department of Technology and Operations Management, Section Innovation Management.
 His research and teaching focuses on standardisation from a business perspective.
-He is the author and co-author of more than 300 publications in the field of standardisation and is currently the president of the European Academy for Standardisation EURAS.
-Earlier in his career Professor de Vries held a number of different positions at the Netherlands Standardisation Institute NEN.
+He is the author and co-author of more than 350 publications in the field of standardisation and is currently the president of the European Academy for Standardisation EURAS.

 For more information about RSM or this release, please contact Ivo Martijn, Media Officer for RSM, on +31 10 408 2028 or by email at email@example.com.